neg-serg/negwm/README.md

 *circled* : better run-or-raise, with jump in a circle, subgroups, priorities and more.

-*nsd* and *circled* can be configured over toml files with inotify-based autoreload.

 *negi3mods* : application that run all modules and handle configuration of ppi3+i3 and modules on python.
 Also handles toml-configs updating.